QuantEcon/lecture-python-intro/lectures/business_cycle.md

 During a recession, it is more likely that a larger proportion of the working population will be laid off.

-We demonstrate this using a long-run unemployment rate from FRED spanning from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) to [1948-2022](https://fred.stlouisfed.org/series/UNRATE) with the unemployment rate between 1942 and 1948 estimated by [The Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).
+We demonstrate this using a long-run unemployment rate from FRED spanning from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) to [1948-2022](https://fred.stlouisfed.org/series/UNRATE) with the unemployment rate between 1942 and 1948 estimated by the [Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).

 ```{code-cell} ipython3
 :tags: [hide-input]